-By Autumn Rivers – Editor, The Marketing Scope.No matter how much you know about digital marketing, you probably don’t know it all.
+By Autumn Rivers – Contributing Writer, The Marketing Scope.No matter how much you know about digital marketing, you probably don’t know it all.
 The minute you think you’ve mastered the marketing industry, a new app, social network, or device comes out, and you feel like a newbie again.
 Luckily, you have plenty of resources to help you get up to speed on the marketing world, and digital marketers on Twitter are just one of them.
 More specifically, these 14 digital marketing experts act as great resources, thanks to their tweets on social media, content marketing, branding, and more.

 This list is not in any particular order and it’s certainly not all-inclusive.
 These are just my favorite digital marketing experts to follow, and you’ll see why when you check them out on Twitter!